jhavl/swift/README.md

 </p>

 ### Resolved-Rate Motion Control
-We will load a model of the Franka-Emika Panda robot and make it travel towards a goal pose defined as Tep.
+We will load a model of the Franka-Emika Panda robot and make it travel towards a goal pose defined by the variable Tep.

 ```python
 import roboticstoolbox as rtb